 Hit the Quiet Ski Slopes of Monterosa, Italy

-Do you tend to choose holiday destinations off the beaten track?
+Do you like going on unusual holidays, and visiting destinations off the beaten track?
 Visit our Facebook page and let us know some of the gems you have discovered in Europe.

-Workers are increasingly moving away from the traditional working life of 9-5, Monday to Friday.
-Many people are taking on employment that involves spending set periods away from home, often abroad, such as those working in the entertainment or holiday industry, or specialists contracted to work for clients abroad.
-While these jobs have many benefits, such as the opportunity to see other areas of the world, they also have their disadvantages.
+Overseas contract jobs are an attractive propsition for some workers who wish to move away from the traditional working life of 9-5, Monday to Friday.
+Taking on contracted employment abroad means workers get to shake up their routine and see other areas of the world.
+Of course this type of work also has its disadvantages.
 Homesickness, jet lag and living in temporary accommodation are among the problems faced by these workers.
-Send My Bag has put together some top tips to help people who work away from home plan for their next job abroad.
+There are aspects of contracting abroad that you can prepare for, however, and Send My Bag has put together some top tips to help people who work away from home plan for their next job abroad.